JohnAustinDev/word-dvd/ReadMe.md

 sufficient.

 ##Basic requirements:
-* MS-Windows, Linux, or MAC computer.
+* A computer running Linux, MS-Windows, or MAC (untested)
 * Text in HTML or OSIS format.
 * (optional) Audio files in AC3 format.
 * (optional) Images and illustrations.